From above, a White woman in white hat, lying on yellow blanket with a book open

 Scythe by Neal Schusterman

 Picture this: a world where we’ve eradicated death, but overpopulation is still a major issue.
 What’s the solution?
 Training individuals as “merciful” assassins to kill people without prejudice so our planet can still sustain humanity.
-The concept of that was so intriguing to me, but as I read it, I realized the author takes that interesting premise and navigates it so well that you can really connect with and relate to characters that are doing and experiencing things you could never imagine happening in our world today.
-But the ideas really aren’t so far off when I stopped and thought about them.
-It really drives home a lot of important issues humanity is currently facing, and I found that really powerful.
+The concept of Scythe was so intriguing to me, but as I read it, I realized the author takes that interesting premise and navigates it so well that you can really connect with and relate to characters that are doing and experiencing things you could never imagine happening in our world today.
+But the ideas weren’t so far off when I stopped and thought about them.
+It drives home a lot of important issues humanity is currently facing, and I found that powerful.

-Shadow of the Wind by Carlos Ruiz-Zafón
+The Shadow of the Wind by Carlos Ruiz-Zafón

 Stephanie Janeczek, Marketing Designer